Jackiecrazy/WarDance/README.txt

 ▪ Heavy blow: the next attack in 2 seconds guarantees a crit when dealing damage, and disables the parrying hand for 1.5 seconds if parried.
 Recharge in 3 attacks, weapon bound.
 Shatter: bind time increases based on the variety of the last 3 skills used
 Stagger: adds up to 1.3 seconds of slow and 5 posture damage depending on your weapon's attack speed (slower is more)
-Lunge: range+2 and dash forward
+Vault: range+2 and hop backwards
 Poise: free parries until attack
 Backstab: apply distraction multiplier to attack and additionally ignore armor if attacking the backside of enemy ▪ Iron guard: the next parry in 1 second (particles) reflects the posture damage onto attacker.
 If the attack was ranged, the shot is reflected back at the caster with full force.
-Cancels out with heavy blow.
-Recharge in 5 attacks, weapon bound.
+Recharge in 5 parries, weapon bound.
 Overpower: additionally deduct posture as if attacking with parrying hand
 Bind: disable attacking hand for melee
 Backpedal: all posture cost converted to knockback instead
 Recovery: reset cooldown of all resources
 Mikiri: cooldown -1, auto trigger
-▪ Kick: the next attack in 2 seconds has 2 range but deals 6 unblockable posture damage and 1 blockable falling damage.
+▪ Kick: the next attack in 2 seconds has 2 range but deals 6 unblockable posture damage.
 Recharge in 5 attacks, self bound.
 Backflip: jump back and gain 30% lost posture
-Tackle: dashes and kicks first entity collided
+Tackle: range+2 and dash forward
 Iron knee: knockback converted to extra posture damage
-Trip: fatigue for double the cooldown time, only usable on ground, cooldown -1
+Trip: double posture cooldown period, only usable on ground, cooldown -1 Low sweep: hits enemies in a 30 degree area
-Overextend: double damage but deal half to self
-▪ Grapple: instantly stagger (they keep their posture when getting back up) by attacking a single enemy within 2 blocks twice uninterrupted within 3 seconds.
+▪ Grapple: deal 10 posture damage by attacking a single enemy within 2 blocks twice uninterrupted within 3 seconds.
 Recharge in 7 attacks, weapon bound, fists and hand weapons only.
-Clinch: bind both hands on first strike
+Clinch: bind hand used to attack on first strike, or both if you're completely unarmed
-Reversal: exchanges posture by percentage
+Reversal: exchanges posture by percentage instead
-Submission: instantly succeeds if opponent has less health
+Submission: instantly succeeds and cooldown -2 if opponent has less armor
 Throw: pick up enemy and use as projectile
 Suplex: consume all your own posture and deal it to the enemy on a multiplier, leaving them behind you ▪ Shield bash: for 2 seconds, your shield becomes a range 2 blunt weapon that deals posture damage equivalent to shield time.
 Recharge in 4 parries, weapon bound, shield only.